-Onestream was founded in 2018, making it one of the more recent entries into the UK market.
-Styling itself as a simple and easy to use brand that offers value for money.
-It offers a perfectly sufficient selection for any internet service provider.
+Onestream was founded in 2018, and it’s of the more recent entries into the UK broadband market.
+Styling itself as a simple and easy-to-use brand that offers value for money, it’s a good choice as a domestic internet service provider (ISP).

 There are currently no deals available for this provider.

 Onestream is based in Hampshire.
 While its home broadband coverage is fairly new, its parent company Onecom has been offering business broadband for almost twenty years, receiving generally positive reviews from corporate clients.

 Onestream broadband deals come in several forms, and all include line rental.
 Speeds quoted are averages, rather than the maximum achievable on that connection:

 Average speed: 11Mbps download speed, 1Mbps upload speed

 Onestream’s entry-level broadband offers speeds comparable with ADSL offerings from other ISPs.
 These speeds are fine for casual users in small households, and Onestream prices are competitive with other ADSL services.

 Average speed: 17Mbps download speed, 1.5Mbps upload speed

 The first of Onestream’s fibre optic offerings is relatively slow, though it should be sufficient for streaming and gaming in small households.
 The difference in cost between ADSL and this fibre package is pretty minimal, making this an obvious choice if it’s available in your postcode.

 Average speed: 45Mbps download speed, 8Mbps upload speed